 Secretariat to establish a Working Group – Open

-Item to be added to the June meeting to discuss timetable for development of this proposal – Open
+Item to be added to the June meeting to discuss timetable for development of this proposal as well as other outstanding/ open items and their prioritisation and possible resolution (e.g. Mod_02_17 which has been sent back to the Modifications Committee by the RAs for further discussion)– Open

 mod_07_18 Clarifications of Use Of Variable “b” in NIV and Par Tagging Scenarios

 Proposer delivered a presentation summarising how and why the proposal was revised.
-Proposer thanked observers and members for there feedback which contributed to version 2.0 of this proposal.
+Proposer thanked observers and members for their feedback which contributed to version 2.0 of this proposal.
 Proposer confirmed that this version of the proposal will address the issue in a more replicable way and is more closely aligned with what the system does and will address every possible scenario.
 Proposer provided detailed examples illustrated in the presentation.

 Observer confirmed they had put this into practice and it worked successfully.
 Committee were in